danieljanderson/Learn_MongoDB/First_tutorial/notes_from_first_tutorial.md

 virtual types use getters and setters of ES6

 In mocha if you put a x in front of an it block it will not run.

+const BlogPost = mongoose.model('blogPost',BlogPostSchema)
+blogPost is the actual name of the collection (or database)